arelate/theo/README.md

 `theo reveal-installed <gog-game-id>` - will open the directory containing game installation

-## Installing Windows versions on macOS, Linux with theo

-`theo` provides a set of commands to manage Windows versions on macOS, Linux using [WINE](http://winehq.org):

-`theo wine-install <gog-game-id>` - will install Windows version of a game

-`theo wine-run <gog-game-id>` - will run installed version of a game

-`theo wine-uninstall <gog-game-id> -force` - will uninstall a game
+## macOS requirements for Windows games

 On macOS this functionality **requires** a version of [CrossOver](https://www.codeweavers.com/crossover) purchased and licensed for the current user. `theo` assumes CrossOver bundle is located in `/Applications`.
 Please note that `theo` uses CrossOver 25 environment variables that won't work in version 24 or earlier.
 At the moment I'm planning to maintain support for the latest version of CrossOver only.
 In the future alternatives will be considered (e.g. Kegworks, binary WINE distributions, etc).

+## Linux requirements for Windows games

 On Linux `theo` will use [umu-launcher](https://github.com/Open-Wine-Components/umu-launcher) and [umu-proton](https://github.com/Open-Wine-Components/umu-proton).
-You don't need to do anything, theo will download the latest versions for you automatically, as needed.
-Those will be installed under `theo` state folder, not globally.
+You don't need to do anything, theo will download the latest versions for you automatically from `vangogh`, as needed.
+Those will be installed under `theo` state folder, not globally and won't interfere with other apps.

-More helpful commands:

-`theo list-wine-installed` - will print all currently installed Windows versions

 ## Advanced usage scenarios

 ### Using specific language version

-theo allows you to specify [language](https://en.wikipedia.org/wiki/List_of_ISO_639_language_codes) version to use, when available on GOG and setup on vangogh:
+theo allows you to specify [language](https://en.wikipedia.org/wiki/List_of_ISO_639_language_codes) version to use, when available on vangogh:

 `theo install <gog-game-id> -lang-code ja` - will install Japanese version of a game (if it's available)